The BTK Killer's house

 Further Details

-In January of 2007, BTK's ex-wife Paula Dietz sold the house to the City of Park City for roughly $60,000.
-According to Mayor Dee Stuart, the city purchased the property in order to bulldoze it and provide another entry into Jardine Memorial Park.
-In March of 2007, the property was completely demolished.
+BTK's ex-wife, Paula Dietz, sold the house to the City of Park City for roughly $60,000 in January 2007.
+Mayor Dee Stuart said that the city purchased the property to demolish it and provide another entrance into Jardine Memorial Park.
+The house was torn down in March 2007.

 BTK's house address